Sanglorian/orcus/Orcus Player Options - current.md

 ## Using Skills

-When your character uses a skill, you make a skill check to see how well he or she does.
+When your character uses a skill, you make a skill check to see how well they do.
 The higher the result of the skill check, the better.
 Based on the circumstances, your result must match or beat a particular number (a DC or the result of an opposed skill check) for the check to be successful.
 The harder the task, the higher the number you need to roll.

 Circumstances can affect your check.
 A character who is free to work without distractions can make a careful attempt and avoid simple mistakes.
 A character who has lots of time can try over and over again, thereby assuring the best outcome.
-If others help, the character may succeed where otherwise he or she would fail.
+If others help, the character may succeed where otherwise they would fail.

 ## Skill Checks

 A skill check takes into account a character’s training (skill training), natural talent (ability modifier), and luck (the die roll).
-It may also take into account his or her race’s knack for doing certain things (racial bonus) or what armor he or she is wearing (armor check penalty), or a certain feat the character possesses, among other things.
+It may also take into account their race’s knack for doing certain things (racial bonus) or what armor they are wearing (armor check penalty), or a certain feat the character possesses, among other things.

 To make a skill check, roll 1d20 and add your character’s skill modifier for that skill.
 The skill modifier incorporates the character’s ranks in that skill and the ability modifier for that skill’s key ability, plus any other miscellaneous modifiers that may apply, including racial bonuses and armor check penalties.
 The higher the result, the better.
 Unlike with attack rolls and saving throws, a natural roll of 20 on the d20 is not an automatic success, and a natural roll of 1 is not an automatic failure.